Michele971/hypfs/SmartContract_UI/test-suite/README.md

 ## This script must be run on ALGORAND testnet

-### You have to run the project on Ethereum Consensus Network
+### You have to run the project on Algorand Consensus Network

 ### The final version of smart contract will not contains the location for privacy reasons.
 Instead hash of the proof and signed hash of the proof will be inserted by the provers